 One of the costliest cities in the world, London drains a lot of your wealth to explore the city’s rich cultural attractions.
-The strength of Pound makes it difficult to purchase tickets of all the key attractions of London.
-Your bucket list of London can comprise of Shakespeare Globe Theatre, Madame Tussauds, The London Eye and The Tower of London and all the popular sights of London.
-However, cost of tickets is something that will raise serious budgetary concerns, if you are on a tight finance.
+The strength of the Pound makes it difficult to purchase tickets of all the key attractions of London.
+Your bucket list of London can comprise of Shakespeare Globe Theatre, Madame Tussauds, The London Eye, The Tower of London, and all the popular sights of London.
+However, the cost of tickets is something that will raise serious concerns, if you are travelling to London on budget.

 Don’t worry, London offers plenty of avenues and opportunities to enjoy the city’s rich culture and character without spending a single penny.
 Despite the cost, there are plenty of free places to visit in London that will offer a rich insight into the culture of this truly global city.
 Looking to travel to London and wondering how to plan to see the city on a tight budget?
 Holidayme presents 20 free things to do in London!